“What did you say?”

 Also, the main course is free!
 But if you want access to games, you’ll need to purchase the premium subscription.

 “Living Language Mandarin Chinese” isn’t just audio—it’s actually a multimedia package that includes coursebooks, a Chinese character guide, online learning and, of course, audio.

-This package available on Amazon is the complete edition of “Living Language Mandarin Chinese,” so it offers three coursebooks for beginners through advanced students.
+This package is the complete edition of “Living Language Mandarin Chinese,” so it offers three coursebooks for beginners through advanced students.
 In total, there are 46 lessons accompanied by cultural notes, exercises and more.